gvwilson/sensibleadventures/iffy/iffy.md

 but Aunt Naggie hurried past them, her expression set.
-She regarded shopping as a competitive sport, and clearly had no intention of letting Rothera get the better of her.
+She regarded shopping as a competitive sport, and had no intention of letting Rothera get the better of her.

 The city's main market had originally been an aircraft hangar.
 A century ago,